Illusions of Past Perfection When Dealing with Betrayal

 • Good sex but lack of connection.

-• Life dreams that have been given up.
+• Life dreams that are given up.

 • Lack of personal lives outside of the primary relationship.